Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

+Sep26, Dr. He finish the 1st version of gamifacation doc.

 Sep25, visit meetup with Mr.Lin, and meet a payment suppliers in EFC.

 Sep22, official web SSL certificate is too expensive.